Tap-Payments/TapCardInputKit-iOS/Pods/Nuke/README.md

 Nuke features a powerful and efficient image processing infrastructure with multiple built-in processors which you can find in `ImageProcessors` namespace, e.g. `ImageProcessors.Resize`.

-> This and other screenshots are from the demo project included in the repo.
+> This and other screenshots are from the [demo project](https://github.com/kean/NukeDemo).

 ### `Resize`